-- (f) Do not attack a robot when it has gone down. - (g) If a robot has stopped without falling down for 3 seconds or more, it is ruled a "standing down," and the count begins.
-When the robot moves, it is regarded as having recovered from the "down." - (h) "Give up" may be indicated to the referee during the match.
+- (f) Do not attack a robot when it has gone down. - (g) If a robot has stopped without falling down for 3 seconds or if it does not move forward, reverse, left and right for more than 10 seconds, declare it as "standing down" and start counting.
+If it cannot move by 10 counts, it will be a technical knockout. - Standing down is "down", when the robot moves, it is regarded as having recovered from the "down." - (h) "Give up" may be indicated to the referee during the match.
 If the referee then judges that the match cannot be continued, a "technical knockout" may be declared. - (i) If a robot crouches to attack or defend, etc., it must stand back up within 3 seconds.
 The robot then may not attack or crouch again until it has taken at least three steps.
-If there is a violation, a vellow card will be issued by the referee.
+If there is a violation, a yellow card will be issued by the referee.